aurelberra/stopwords/rationale.md

 I closely examined the 500 MFW in PHI 5 texts and in Cicero, and included the conjunctions and some typically less informative adverbs.
 I also went through the 1000 MFW in PHI 5 texts, and added several adverbs.

-Finally, I tested the resulting list of stopwords on the corpus of Cicero's works in Voyant Tools.
+Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Cicero's works, as well as works by Apuleius, Caesar, Petronius, Tacitus, and Vergil.

 --- WORK IN PROGRESS ---
 The **Greek list** includes the 100 MFW in TLG E except for "…" (…) and the 100 MFW in Demosthenes except for "…" (…).

 I closely examined the 500 MFW in TLG E texts and in Demosthenes, and included the conjunctions and some typically less informative adverbs.
 I also went through the 1000 MFW in TLG E texts, and added several adverbs.

-Finally, I tested the resulting list of stopwords on the corpus of Demosthenes' works in Voyant Tools.
+Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Demosthenes' works, as well as works by ….
 ------------------------

 I maintain the full list here in a plain text file comprising headings to distinguish the parts of speech.
 These titles are comments prefixed with an [octothorpe](https://en.wiktionary.org/wiki/octothorpe).
 They are suppressed by Voyant Tools when the software updates the user-defined list and creates a single alphabetically-sorted list.